TommyDatageek01/Power-Bi-survey-visuals/README.md

 Overall, more than half of the respondent were happy with their job life, but roughly less than half were not happy with their salary.
 This could suggest that Data professionals do love their job but feel less compensated.

 ### Salary
-From the data, it was discovered that Data Scientist are the most happy with yheir jobs wkth an average rating of 5.68, their work life happiness was measured to be 6.12.
+From the data, it was discovered that Data Scientists are the happiest with their jobs with an average rating of 5.68, their work-life happiness was measured to be 6.12.
-Data Arcitect were second with an average scrore of 5.67 However bygrit hapoiness at work lofe is 4.67.
+Data Architects were second with an average score of 5.67 However their work-life happiness is 4.67.
 While Data Engineer and Data Analyst had 4.34 and 4.49  happiness with salary.
-However their job happiness were 5.92 and 6.0o
+However, their job happiness was 5.92 and 6.0o

 ## How do Data professionals fare in the U.S. and U.K.?
 From the survey, it was discovered that data professionals in the US have an average age of 31 while in the UK data professionals have an average age of 32
-The work and salary happiness rating in the 6.38 and 5.0 respectively.
-While that of UK was 5.84 and 4.05.
-This could probably suggest that Data professionals in the UK are less happy with their nummeration.
+The work and salary happiness ratings the 6.38 and 5.0 respectively.
+While that of the UK was 5.84 and 4.05.
+This could probably suggest that Data professionals in the UK are less happy with their numeration.
-Overalll data professionals in the US seem to be happiest while data professionals from India seem to be the least happpy.
+Overall data professionals in the US seem to be happiest while data professionals from India seem to be the least happy.

 Interact with the survey result by [downloading the report here](https://github.com/TommyDatageek01/Power-Bi-survey-visuals/blob/main/final.pbix)